 I moved to Kyiv in the summer of 2010 in search of an adventure.
 I never imagined I'd be there longer than six months or that I'd really meet anyone I could actually connect with on anything deeper than the subjects of vodka and women.
 Luckily I was mistaken and made some very good friends.
-I found work teaching English and like any young person I went to parties.
+I found work teaching English and like any young person, I went to parties.
 After one transcendental experience that occurred during a Woo York performance, I was hooked.
-That led me into DJing, organising parties and taking pictures along the way.
+That led me into DJing, organizing parties and taking pictures along the way.

 How is Kyiv's nightlife in general?

 The best word that comes to mind is a local slang word, 'bomba' or 'bombochka', which translates to 'bomb' in English.